-For essential information about using our website, please read the legal information provided.
+For essential information about using our website, please read our website terms and conditions.

 We believe your private information should remain just that.

 It is stored on a computer and guarded both physically and electronically by our 24-hour surveillance system, which has been designed to be one of the most secure around.
-You can access and manage your Partnership Card account online using a personal computer (PC) or Apple Mac.
+You can access and manage your Personal Loan account online using a personal computer (PC) or Apple Mac.

 We support the following browsers and operating systems: